-- · Medina County, which bills and collects your property taxes. - Central Collection Agency, with collects your income taxes.
+- Medina County, which bills and collects your City's property taxes. - Central Collection Agency (CCA), which collects your City's income taxes.

 Please confirm to us that, to the best of your knowledge, the above listing is complete.

-Of the service organizations above, those for which we believe the complexity of processing and volume of transactions warrant a SSAE No. 16 (or AUP) report are:
+Of the service organizations above, those for which we believe the complexity of processing and volume of transactions warrant a SOC 1(or AUP) report are:

-Central Collection Agency, with collects your income taxes.
+Central Collection Agency (CCA), which collects your City's income taxes.

-Without an acceptable SSAE No. 16 or AUP report for the above-listed organizations, generally accepted auditing standards may require us to qualify our opinion on your City's financial statements due to an insufficiency of audit evidence regarding service organization transactions included in your City's financial statements.
-You are responsible for communicating the need for a SSAE No. 16 or AUP report to these service organizations
+Without an acceptable SOC 1 or AUP report for the above-listed organizations, generally accepted auditing standards may require us to qualify our opinion on your City's financial statements due to an insufficiency of audit evidence regarding service organization transactions included in your City's financial statements.
+You are responsible for communicating the need for a SOC 1 or AUP report to these service organizations, and also for communicating the deadline for which we need the report to meet your reporting deadline.